dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     variable with the same name.

     As a convenience, the identifier can be omitted and inferred from `pattern`.
-    The subpattern must be a variable pattern which may be wrapped in a unary pattern.
+    In this case the subpattern must be a variable pattern which may be wrapped in a unary pattern.
 The field name is then inferred from the name in the variable pattern.
 These pairs of patterns are each equivalent:

     ```dart
     // Variable: